 How to Amplify Your Content in Four Steps

-The Content Marketing Institute estimates that 83% of all marketers are utilizing some sort of content marketing strategy.
+The latest B2B Content Marketing report from the Content Marketing Institute estimates that 73% of all marketers are utilizing some sort of content marketing strategy.

 With so many brands producing blogs, videos, and whitepapers every day, companies can no longer rely on just developing compelling content to get their message out, which is why so many marketers are turning to content amplification—a strategy that focuses on increasing brand visibility across multiple channels.